 A golden rule for documentation (YouTube video)

-Copyright © 2017, 2018.
-Simple and Practical Mental Health.
+Copyright © 2017 to 2023, Simple and Practical Medical Education, LLC.
 All rights reserved.
 May not be reproduced in any form without express written permission.

 Disclaimer: The content on this website is provided as general education for medical professionals.
 It is not intended or recommended for patients or other laypersons or as a substitute for medical advice, diagnosis, or treatment.
 Patients must always consult a qualified healthcare professional regarding their diagnosis and treatment.
 Healthcare professionals should always check this website for the most recently updated information.